What is the debt service coverage ratio?

 Uses

-- In corporate finance, the term “DSCR” refers to the amount of cash flow that may be used to cover yearly interest and capital payments on debt, including floating fund payments.
+• In corporate finance, the term “DSCR” designates the amount of cash flow available to cover yearly interest and capital payments on debt, including floating fund payments.

-- The debt service coverage ratio (DSCR) is a key indicator used to assess whether a property has enough cash flow to repay its debts.
+• The debt service coverage ratio (DSCR) serves as a key indicator for assessing whether a property possesses sufficient cash flow to repay its debts.
 In the late 1990s and early 2000s, banks normally demanded a DSCR of at least 1.2, although more aggressive institutions would accept lower ratios.

 Calculation